Mathématique: Chapter 63

 “Yeah, of course you are, all I’m saying is maybe save your, um, metaphysical commentary, if you have any, until we can get you in with Dr. Lam.”

-He was being patronized, which would have been pure dead annoying if it weren’t so fucking tragic.
+He was being patronized, which would’ve been pure dead annoying if it weren’t so fuckin’ tragic.
 Rush had only a sliver of the knowledge he should have, but at least he was aware of his missing context.
-Colonel Young seemed to have no insight, at all, into his complex metaphysical status.
+Colonel Young hadn’t a scrap of insight into his complex metaphysical status.

-“Dr. Lam would be a psychiatrist then, I’m assuming?”
-He tried to keep the question as neutral as possible.
+“Dr. Lam would be a psychiatrist, then?”
+He kept the question as neutral as possible.

-“No,” Young said, glancing over at him.
+“No.” Young glanced over at him.
 “No, she specializes in infectious disease.
-My point is that while Van Densen’s fine for a clearance check, Carolyn Lam is actually your doctor.
+My point is that while van Densen’s fine for a clearance check, Carolyn Lam is your doctor.
 She can handle weird metaphysics questions.
-She’s the one who helped you with the problem in D-minor you were having.”
+She helped out with your D minor problem.”

-“The D-minor problem resulted from an infectious disease?”
-Rush asked, hearing the disapproval in his own voice.
-“I’m not a medical doctor but cortical suppressants seem like the wrong choice for—”
+“The D minor problem resulted from an infectious disease?”
+Rush heard the disapproval in his own voice.
+“I’m no medical doctor but cortical suppressors seem like a poor choice for—”

 “No,” Young interrupted.
 “Sorry, this is hard to explain in a reasonable way.
-Especially since no one really understands the D-minor thing.
-But we don’t think it was infectious.
+Especially since no one understands the D minor thing.
+We don’t think it was infectious.
 Something happened to you on an alien planet.”

 “Travel through the stargate er, via the DHD, whatever the hell happened—you went planet surface to planet surface.”

-“Seems a bit of a fine point,” Rush replied, looking at Young over the tops of his glasses.
+“Seems a bit of a fine point.”
+Rush frowned at Young over the tops of his glasses.

 “Yeah,” Young said, his expression apologetic.
 “I’ll give you that one.”